-There is no requirement that informal hearings be conducted in-person, and as such, HUD allows PHAs to conduct all or a portion of their informal hearings remotely either over the phone, via video conferencing, or through other virtual platforms.
-If the PHA chooses to conduct remote informal hearings, applicants may still request an in-person informal hearing, as applicable.
-The PHA's essential responsibility is to ensure informal hearings meet the requirements of due process and comply with HUD regulations.
-Therefore, all PHA policies and processes for remote informal hearings will be conducted in accordance with due process requirements and will be in compliance with HUD regulations.
+There is no requirement that informal hearings be conducted in-person, and as such, HUD allows COC to conduct all or a portion of their informal hearings remotely either over the phone, via video conferencing, or through other virtual platforms.
+If COC chooses to conduct remote informal hearings, applicants may still request an in-person informal hearing, as applicable.

-The PHA has the sole discretion to require that informal hearings be conducted remotely in case of local, state, or national physical distancing orders, and in cases of inclement weather or natural disaster.
+COC has the sole discretion to require that informal hearings be conducted remotely in case of local, state, or national physical distancing orders, and in cases of inclement weather, natural disaster, or business needs.

-In addition, the PHA will conduct an informal hearing remotely upon request as a reasonable accommodation for a person with a disability, if a participant does not have child care or transportation that would enable them to attend the informal hearing, or if the participant believes an in-person hearing would create an undue health risk.
-The PHA will consider other reasonable requests for a remote informal hearing on a case-by-case basis.
+In addition, COC will conduct an informal hearing remotely upon request as a reasonable accommodation for a person with a disability, if a participant does not have child care or transportation that would enable them to attend the informal hearing, or if the participant believes an in-person hearing would create an undue health risk.
+COC will consider other reasonable requests for a remote informal hearing on a case-by-case basis.